shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 * Overview: Linux organization
 * Introduce several basic Linux commands
-* Provide an example of creating, compiling, and running a c++ program
 * Set up all the directories for the course assignments
-* Provide practice creating, compiling, and running c++ programs
+* Provide practice creating, compiling, and running C++ programs
+* Get experience testing your assignments (before submitting to Turnin)
 * Work on Programming Assignment 01
 <br>